Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 If you’re hiring a cab, they can drop you off right at the beach.
 However, cabs in Goa are crazy expensive.
 So a budget friendly way to reach Arambol beach, North Goa is to head to the Panaji KTC (Kadamba) Bus Stand first.
 From there, you will find buses to Arambol.
 The bus stand is a few hundred meters from the beach but it’s a paved road and an easy walk to reach Arambol beach from the bus stand.

-The Dabolim Airport is the only airport in Goa (as of right now).
+The Dabolim Airport is the only airport in Goa (there will soon be a new airport at Mopa).
 To reach Arambol from Goa airport, take a direct shuttle bus to Panaji first.
 From Panaji KTC bus stand, you will have to take another bus to Arambol beach.
 The airport to Panaji bus stand, with a shuttle bus, takes 45 mins.
 Whereas Panaji bus stand to Arambol bus stand takes 1.5-2 hours depending on the mood of the driver, road conditions and traffic.

 How to Reach Arambol Beach by Road